THE FIRST CHURCHES

 13 October 1982

 There is no change to the previous report.
-The stone coffin is now displayed in the North Ayrshire Museum, Saltcoats together with leather fragments of a possible sandal said to have been found within the coffin.
+The stone coffin is now displayed in the North Ayrshire Heritage Centre, Saltcoats together with leather fragments said to have been found in the coffin.

 In the mid nineteenth century, there were only two permanent Catholic churches in Ayrshire.
 They were in Ayr and Kilmarnock.
 In 1851, a new church was built in Dalry.
 It was administered from Saint Mirin's Church in Paisley and served the Catholic population of Dalry, Glengarnock, Kilwinning, Stevenston, Saltcoats, Ardrossan and West Kilbride.
 Over the next few years, several more churches were built.
 These were at Saltcoats in 1853, Kilbirnie in 1862, Irvine in 1862, Largs in 1869, Kilwinning in 1872 and Stevenston in 1905.
 When another new church opened in West Kilbride in 1907, Ardrossan was the only town in its locality without its own Catholic church.

 Between 1926 and the opening of the Church of Saint Peter in Chains, Sunday Mass in Ardrossan was said in the Assembly Hall in Bute Place off Princes Street, by courtesy of its owner, Harry Kemp.
-The Hall was at the far right of Bute Place which is shown in the photograph below.
+The Hall was the large building in the centre of the photograph below, taken in 1974.
 The first Mass in the Hall, and indeed the first Mass in Ardrossan since the seventeenth century, was celebrated by Father Robert McCliment, a native of the town.
 Children's devotions were held on Sunday afternoons.